***Check out our new broken stud gallery by clicking here***

 "WHY WOULD I WANT PRESS-IN STUDS ON MY BMW ANYWAY?"

 This is a solution to a documented problem in a series that our race team competes in called American Endurance Racing ("AER" www.americanenduranceracing.com), where there's upwards of 25 hours of racing per weekend.
 That's approximately 15-20 HPDE/track-day's worth of track time in a span of three days.
-Several teams who have had consistent issues and multiple instances with breaking thread-in studs, and sometimes losing wheels on track (see videos in gallery), have had zero issues to date since switching over to press-in ARP studs.
+Several teams who have had consistent issues and multiple instances with breaking thread-in studs, and sometimes losing wheels on track (see out broken stud gallery here), have had zero issues to date since switching over to press-in style ARP studs.

 "BUT, THREAD-IN STUDS ARE EASY TO CHANGE IF THEY BREAK..."